Protecting Inheritance

 IHT:

 Despite this, the rise in house prices has led to more people than ever becoming subject to IHT.
-If you think your estate may be required to pay IHT – a tax which can potentially be entirely avoidable with some prudent forward planning – there are several things you can do to mitigate what you might be currently on course to pay.
+If you think your estate may be required to pay IHT – a tax which can potentially be reduced or removed entirely with some prudent forward planning – there are several things you can do to mitigate what you might be currently on course to pay.

 Divorce: